conjugateprior/events/README.md

 ```
 install.packages("events")
 ```
-Until that day, you can install directly from Github using the `remotes`, which you'll want to install first.
+Until that day, you can install directly from Github using the `remotes` package, which you'll want to install first.
 Then
 ```
 remotes::install_github("events")
 ```